 Wound Healing Consultant

-Amelia Beatty, NP has worked in Wound Care at Duke University Hospital Clinics, Durham, NC since 2012.
+Amelia Beatty, NP, CWCN-AP has worked in Wound Care at Duke University Hospital Clinics, Durham, NC since 2012.
 She certified as a Wound Care Nurse – Advance Practiced having obtained her certification from the University of Washington in 2013.
 Amelia has surgical wound healing knowledge gained from former positions in Trauma and Acute Pain Management as well as Plastic Surgery.
 She integrated the wound management theory and concepts for the medical and surgical wound care population she serves.

 In her spare time Amelia enjoys spending time with her husband and two young boys.
 An avid outdoor enthusiast she enjoys hiking and gardening as well as reading and crafts.